 - Making unreasonable or unnecessary changes to your job duties

 Employers may not be happy about processing a workers’ compensation claim because it may cause their insurance premiums to rise.
 However, this does not give an employer the right to take adverse action against you for pursuing a workers’ compensation claim in good faith.

 Know Your Rights

 Work-related injuries can quickly turn into complex legal matters.
 Depending on the nature of your injury, you may simply need to file for workers’ compensation to recoup your losses, but other scenarios may necessitate a lawsuit against your employer.
 In some cases, you may need to file a product liability claim against a negligent product manufacturer, or a third-party claim against someone outside your company who injured you while you were performing job-related duties (such as a motorist hitting you with his or her car while you were making a delivery or working near a road).

 One of the best assets you can have following a work-related injury is reliable legal representation.
-If you have been injured on the job in the Miami or surrounding areas, get in touch with the attorneys at STEINLAW.
+If you have been injured on the job in Florida, get in touch with the attorneys at SteinLaw.
 Our top priority in every case is to maximize our client’s recovery, so we will explore every possible avenue for compensation on your behalf—no matter how complex your case may be.